-The Seven Fatal Flaws of Performance Measurement by Joseph F. Castellano, Saul Young, and Harper A. Roehm
+The Seven Fatal Flaws of Performance Measurement [the broken link was removed] by Joseph F. Castellano, Saul Young, and Harper A. Roehm

 Once the targets are established, most organizations measure the performance of component units by comparing targets to actual performance for certain time periods.
 Variances from expected results are noted and explanations are required.
 The popular business press trumpets the efficacy of the above approach, but this methodology has serious flaws.
 In fact, the design and use of performance measurement systems in most organizations suffer from a number of fatal flaws that can undermine an organization’s ability to use its measurement system to improve processes and make better decisions.